Eugenius!: Off-West End (2018)

-Turbine Theatre

-The show will be produced in the Turbine Theatre, Battersea in Spring 2023 directed by Hannah Chissick.

-Cancelled West End engagement

 Following the run at The Other Palace, a transfer was planned for a limited 10-week season at the Ambassadors Theatre in London's West End from 27 October 2018 to 7 January 2019, however it was later announced that this would not be happening.

+Turbine Theatre revival (2023)

+The musical was revived at the Turbine Theatre in Battersea, London from 23 March to 28 May 2023 directed by Hannah Chissick.